Have you heard how amazing the peanut ball is for birthing women?

 Like the birth ball, it comes in multiple sizes.
 Your height is usually the best way to choose the right sized peanut ball.

-- If you’re 160cm (5ft 3in) or less, a 45cm peanut ball is recommended
+- 160cm (5ft 3in) or less, a 45cm peanut ball is recommended

-- If you’re between 160cm and 170cm (5ft 3in–5ft 7in), a 50cm peanut ball is recommended
+- Between 160cm and 170cm (5ft 3in–5ft 7in), a 50cm peanut ball is recommended

 How Does A Peanut Ball Help During Labour?

 We know that being upright and active, and having asymmetrical hips can help labour to progress, and facilitate baby’s movement down the birth canal.

 Read more about Giving Birth Upright – 9 Huge Benefits

-But what if you want or need to rest during labour?
-What if health concerns mean you need to be in bed?
-What options do you have to help labour progress when you’re unable to be active and upright?
+If you have an epidural, what options do you have to help labour progress since you’re unable to be active and upright?

 One study found using the peanut ball after having an epidural reduced both the first and second stages of labour.

 Should I Buy A Peanut Ball For Labour?

-Pillows and cushions often flatten with prolonged use, don’t offer as much support, and might slip or change position quickly.
+Pillows and cushions often flatten with prolonged use, don’t offer as much support.
+They also might slip or change position quickly.

 Some labour wards, birthing centres and homebirth midwives keep peanut balls on hand for labouring mothers.

 Does A Peanut Ball Replace The Benefits Of Being Upright And Mobile?